silentknight/abhijitm-com/content/authors/admin/_index.md

 - Visitors
 ---

-I, Abhijit Mahalunkar am a PhD candidate of Deep Learning at the Applied Intelligence Research Centre (AIRC), Technological University Dublin (TU Dublin) and co-funded by ADAPT Research Centre.
-My research interests include long distance dependencies in sequential data, language models, computer vision, human mobility, robotics and wireless sensor networks.
-Professionally, I am a technical advisor to SpitiQ and Qubiseed Technologies.
+I am a PhD candidate in Deep Learning at the Applied Intelligence Research Centre (AIRC), Technological University Dublin (TU Dublin).
+I am co-funded by ADAPT Research Centre, Ireland.
+I am currently exploring the impact of long distance dependencies in sequential data on sequential models such language models.
+Previously, I worked with autonomous underwater vehicles (AUVs) and wireless sensor networks (WSNs) and Internet of Things (IoT).
+Beyond my academic engagements, I am also co-founder of SpitiQ, India, an IoT based company.
+I also provide technical advice to Qubiseed Technologies LLP, India.